She(e)perfect!

 Mäh, ihr Schafe

 Sheep are wonderful beings.
 Not only are they fluffy (not quite Alpaca but still a solid 7 out of 10 on the fluffometer), they also taste great – yes, we ate them, and I despite us being rather poor, we were certainly spoiled with our meat.
 It came quite as a shock when I moved out and had to discover how expensive lamb is and that a student’s life and budget didn’t allow for it to be my everyday meat.
-Still lam(b)enting this great culinary loss I had taken for granted, literally.
+Even today, I am still lam(b)enting this great culinary loss I had literally taken for granted as a kid.
 Sheeps are also great weathermenwools.
-Whenever it’s raining, they know for a fact if its a short shower – then they will seek shelter – or if its the start of a longer rain period, wenn sich’s einregnet, wie wir so schön sagen in Baden.
-They know they will have to get out and wet eventually so why bother prolonging it?
+Whenever it’s raining, look at your sheep and check out what they are doing.
+If its a short shower, they will seek shelter.
+If its rainy season, wenn sich’s einregnet, as we say in Baden, they won’t bother going under cover.
+Eventually, they have to get out there anyway.
+You see?
 A woolproof weather forecast, every single time.
 Impressive, eh?
 No wonder lifestock are called Nutztiere in German, utility animals.

-Our sheep were not just that, though.
-Some had very distinct personalities.
+Sheep are much more than that, though.
+Some of ours had very distinct personalities.
 Especially the three rams.
 Aristoteles, Brutus, and Cicero.
 The eldest, Aristotle, had a deep dark unfathomable face.
 He was always calm and observing and radiated so much authority, his flock would follow him blindly.
 Brutus on the other hand was exactly that: brutal.
 His favourite pastime was running up and ramming his forehead against the stables and he wouldn’t hesitate to do the same to anyone approaching his harem.
 His forehead was all swollen and rough and red and bulky and he looked like a proper hooligan.
 A wooligan, hehe.
 I for my part wouldn’t go near him.
-I was properly scared.
-Cicero, though young and cocky, was far less aggressive, playfully testing how far he could go before my Dad and Dolly, our shepherds dog, would put him back in his place.
-With growing age, he became more philosophical, just like Aristoteles.
+I was properly scared and rightly so.
+Cicero, though young and cocky, was far less aggressive, playfully testing how far he could go before my Dad and Dolly, our German shepherd, would put him back in his place.
+With growing age, he became more philosophical, just like Aristotle.
 Telling names, all three of them.

-Even though back then I hated it (I did not become an early riser till after adolescence) but today, I am so grateful my Dad made me part-time shepherd every other morning before school to help let the sheep out and feed them.
-I even got my own little lamb, Mara, that needed to be nursed with a bottle, Whenever Mara heard me coming, there was an excited Baaaaah from the crowd, followed by some shuffling and there she was, running along to greet me, wagging her tail, like a dog.
-I remember, when I was sick once and couldn’t go see her, I was so upset, my Mum decided to bring her home into our bedroom to pay me a visit.
+In hindsight, I am eternally grateful my Dad forced me to be a part-time shepherd every other morning before school.
+I didn’t transform into a natural early riser till my early twenties, so believe me when I say, I loathed it.
+On the other hand: Mary Julia had a little lamb, Mara, that needed to be fed with a bottle.
+Whenever Mara heard me coming, there was an excited Baaaaah from the crowd, followed by some shuffling and there she was, running along to greet me, wagging her tail, like a dog.
+I remember, when I was sick once and couldn’t go see her, I was so upset, my Mum decided to bring her home, into my brother’s and my bedroom.
 Needless to say, 9-year-old me was delighted.
-2-month-old Mara on the other hand was perhaps a little too excited and peed all over my brother’s English book he had left lying around on the floor (for further tipps on how to educate your children to tidy up their stuff, follow me).
-Practical as she was and unaware of any sense of embarrassment, my Mum wrote a letter to his English teacher, explaining the rather odd circumstances and asking whether it was possible to order a new book.
-A year later, when I started secondary school I got the same teacher.
-When he read out my name, he looked at me, raised his eyebrows and said: „So you’re the little sister of Per‘s.
-How’s your lamb?”
+2-month-old Mara on the other hand was perhaps a little too excited and peed all over my brother’s English workbook he had left lying around on the floor (for further tipps on how to educate your children to tidy up their stuff, follow me).
+Practical as she was and unaware of any sense of embarrassment, my Mum wrote a letter to his teacher, explaining the rather odd circumstances and asking whether it was possible to order a new book.
+A year later, when I started secondary school I had the same teacher.
+As he read out my name, he looked at me, raised his eyebrows and said: „So you’re the little sister.
+How’s your lamb doing?”
+Still a better excuse than the dog ate my homework.

-In the end, when my Dad fell ill, with heavy hearts we agreed to give up our flocks.
+When my Dad fell ill, we sadly had to give up our flocks.
 They now live happily ever after with a nomadic shepherd and it’s comforting to imagine that Mara got to see the whole wide world.

 Your email address will not be published.
 Required fields are marked *